ibm-cloud-architecture/refarch-privatecloud/Install_OCP_4.x.md

 ... or ...

-1. Otherwise, install any linux VM you choose, in your example, we will use RHEL 8.0.
+1. Otherwise, install any linux VM you choose, in our example, we will use RHEL 8.0.

   * Name your VMs for their purpose, e.g. `ocp-42-control-lb`, `ocp-42-compute-lb`.